Skip to main content

 Course overview

 The MSc Creative Computing is an exciting mix of computing and creative practice set in the context of a world-renowned creative university.
 Students will extend their coding skills to include the advanced frameworks that underpin innovative creative computing practice in the crafting of bespoke digital experiences.
-Students will also explore evolving areas such as advanced visualisation, physical computing, machine intelligence and more.
+Students will also explore evolving areas such as advanced computational creativity physical computing, and tangible media, machine intelligence and more.
 In this context, students will acquire an advanced set of applied computing skills covering the advanced computational workflows that support innovation in the digital technology sector and creative practice.
 Building on these skills, and through creative practice, students will also develop their ability to innovate and explore advanced computational practice.
 The course explicitly explores computational thinking, and this will enable students to critically engage with the cultural agency of computational technology.
 This integration of computing and creative practice will ensure students have the opportunity to build a successful career in creative practice, the creative industries or within the digital technology sector more broadly.

 Course units